 Percentage of clients requiring emergency dental care treated within recommended time

-When a client requiring emergency dental care attends a public dental care service, they are prioritised for care depending on their condition.
+Emergency dental care is provided through the Royal Dental Hospital Melbourne (RDHM) and more than 40 integrated and registered community health services and Aboriginal Community Controlled Health Organisations across Victoria.
+When a client requiring emergency dental care attends a public dental service, they are prioritised for care depending on their condition.

 The most urgent emergency cases (e.g. clients bleeding from the mouth after an accident) are recommended for assessment/treatment within 24 hours as Triage Category 1 clients.
 Data for triage categories below are from 1 (most urgent) to 3 (less urgent).